supriya46788/BakeGenuis-AI/CODE_OF_CONDUCT.md

-# 🌟 Code of Conduct — My Daily Habits Tracker
+# 🌟 Code of Conduct — BakeGenuis AI

 ---

 ## 💌 Our Commitment

-We, the maintainers, contributors, and community members of **My Daily Habits Tracker**, pledge to make participation in our project and our community a **harassment-free experience** for everyone, regardless of:
+We, the maintainers, contributors, and community members of **BakeGenuis AI**, pledge to make participation in our project and our community a **harassment-free experience** for everyone, regardless of:

-- Age 👶👴
+- Age
-- Body size ⚖️
-- Visible or invisible disability ♿
+- Visible or invisible disability
-- Ethnicity 🌍
+- Ethnicity
-- Gender identity and expression 🏳️‍⚧️
+- Gender identity and expression
-- Level of experience 📈
+- Level of experience
-- Nationality 🗺️
+- Nationality
-- Personal appearance 🧍
+- Personal appearance
-- Race 🧬
+- Race
-- Religion or lack thereof ☸️✝️☪️🕉️
-- Sexual identity and orientation 🌈
+- Sexual identity and orientation

 We commit to creating an environment where **everyone feels safe, respected, and empowered to contribute**.